home-assistant/home-assistant.io/source/_components/hive.markdown

 ### Service `hive.boost_hotwater`

-You can use the service `hive.boost.hotwater` to set your hot water to boost for a period of time.
+You can use the service `hive.boost_hotwater` to set your hot water to boost for a period of time.

 | Service data attribute | Optional | Description                                                            |
 | ---------------------- | -------- | ---------------------------------------------------------------------- |